top of page

 GREEN BUILDING SYSTEMS

 The Pacific Northwest leads the world in proving the case for green buildings.
 We are not only constructing them, we are designing the performance criteria, and driving a new industrial revolution in materials and engineering.
 Students will gain an understanding of the range of green building systems including current city green building codes, Built Green, LEED, the Washington Sustainable Schools Protocol and the Living Building Challenge.
 The seminar employs a case study approach using the Bullitt Center, the greenest commercial office building on the planet, right here in Seattle.
-TThe seminar concludes with a call to action and a list of Student Impact Project Ideas.
+The seminar concludes with a call to action and an invitation for all students to engage with our Impact Project Design Process and our huge collection of project templates, including creative examples of student impact stories.

 ZERO WASTE AND THE CIRCULAR ECONOMY

 The City of Seattle has established a policy framework for eliminating the concept of garbage from our lives.
 If Nature doesn’t waste a single resource, cycling every molecule, one way or another, it just seems inefficient not to follow nature’s example.
 Seattle defines “Zero Waste” as a goal that is ethical, economical, efficient and visionary, to guide people in changing their lifestyles and practices to emulate sustainable natural cycles, where all discarded materials are designed to become resources for others to use.
 Our current economic model is linear, assuming that extracting, manufacturing, distributing, marketing, consuming, and then throwing away what's broken or used is the only way to conduct human affairs.
 Here’s the question at the heart of the Zero Waste Seminar: “Where do you start when you want to build a circular economy?
-The seminar concludes with a call to action and a list of Student Impact Project Ideas.
+The seminar concludes with a call to action and an invitation for all students to engage with our Impact Project Design Process and our huge collection of project templates, including creative examples of student impact stories.

 bottom of page